-My first attempts at writing fiction date back to the late sixties and to some fan stories in the early seventies, when I was an active member of the nascent German fantasy fandom.
+My first attempts at writing fiction date back to the late sixties and to some amateur stories in the early seventies, when I was an active member of the nascent German fantasy fandom.
 After that, I started doing translations and writing criticism and studies.
-At some time, I felt that I had said everything about the subject I could possibly say from my limited point of view, and that it might be worth a try putting it into practice.
-The result were five fantasy novels, three of them for young adult and two for general readers, partly written in collaboration with a friend, Horst von Allwörden.
+At some time, I felt that I had said everything about the subject I could tell from my limited point of view and that it might be worth a try putting it into practice.
+The result was five fantasy novels, three of them for young adult and two for general readers, partly written in collaboration with a friend, Horst von Allwörden..

 I also tried my hand at drawing maps for fantasy and historical novels, many of which were published in books, and, as a hobby, painting miniature figures.
-From my time in Scotland as as student, I have retained a fondness for all things Celtic, including music and a decent single malt.
-I am also an alumnus of a traditional students’ society, and chairman of the board of its student’s hostel.
+From my time in Scotland as a student, I have retained a fondness for all things Celtic, including music and a decent single malt.
+I am also chairman of the alumni association of a traditional students’ society.
 Not to mention the fact that I have been married for more than thirty-five years now, have a grown-up daughter and live on the outskirts of Cologne.

 From the lone shieling of the misty island